AltheriaOrg/VERTIgO-docs/docs/general/installation.md

    2. [EESP Server](#eesp-server)

 ## Introduction
-EESP consists of multiple programs that interact with eachother:
+EESP consists of multiple programs that interact with each other:
 - **VR Application**: An app on a VR headset for trainees to participate in a training sessions.
-- **Editor**: A PC application for traininer to create and test a training.
+- **Editor**: A PC application for trainer to create and test a training.
 - **Live Liewer**: A PC application for trainers to view a training and communicate with the trainees.
 - **Server**: A PC application that runs in the background that makes the training possible.
 The user is not means to interact with this program.
 - **VERTIgO Console**: The website where you can manage headsets, users, launch trainings and view training reports.
 The website runs on a special web address that you can type in the address bar of you browser: [http://localhost:3000](http://localhost:3000).
 It's a good idea to bookmark this site for easy access.